Guiqifeitian/zhihutopic/README.md

 # zhihutopic
-To get a topic's followsers
+To get a topic's followers